 Jeanine survived one cancer at the age of 43 that returned 3 more times for the next 40 years.
 None of these events kept her from what she deemed most important.
 We especially recall Jeanine’s sentimentality, her family devotion and her organizational skills.
 She liked to help family members with budgets, reminded them when tax time came around, kept a tidy house and remained punctual through all life’s ups and downs.
 After moving to Cuyahoga Falls in 1972, any mention of the little house they built could bring her to tears.
 She regularly visited both her mother and mother-in-law as they aged and eventually became a grandmother who would read to and play with her grandchildren for hours.
 She and Joseph joined Faith Baptist in Barberton and eventually Calvary Baptist Church in Akron, both so they could attend with family.

 Funeral services will take place on Thursday, December 5th at 12:30 pm.
 Calling hours begin at 11:30 am.
 Brother Herbert Smith from Alliance Holiness will officiate.
 Following the service, interment will take place at the Ohio Western Reserve National Cemetery in Rittman at 2:30 pm.

-To send flowers to Jeanine's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeanine G. Hunton, please visit our floral store.